shiqing881215/AngularHero/README.md

-This is an Angular Hero Project practice
+This is an Angular Hero Project practice <br/>
-Mostly I follow the instruction here https://angular.io/tutorial This serves as am amgular reference project for my personal use in the future.
+Mostly I follow the instruction here https://angular.io/tutorial  <br/>
+This serves as am amgular reference project for my personal use in the future.  <br/>
+Focus on the src/app folder where the most work is done.

 # MyApp